 In the meantime, you are left hanging until their driver cooperates.

-Where Does this Leave You after the auto accident?
+Where Does this Leave You?

 If you are in this predicament, you have several options.
 You can make a claim on your insurance policy.
 This is probably the best way to deal with the situation because you are now dealing with someone who is on your side.

 Uninsured Motorist Coverage.

 If you have uninsured motorist coverage, then you may be able to make a claim even though the other driver technically has insurance.
 This is because the other insurance company is not willing to tender their coverage because of the other driver’s non-cooperation.
 You should not have to wait on the other insurance company to move forward just because the other driver is hiding from the claim.

 If you had collision coverage, then your insurance company will pay to get your car fixed regardless of the other insurance coverage.
 However, this only covers your car.
 Any claims regarding your injuries have to be done through the uninsured motorist coverage.